 The Parush (Pharisee) *stood and was praying to himself.
 He sure was not talking to Adonai (our Father and our G-d).
 He was engaged in a monologue within himself.
 He was encouraging and affirming himself.
 He was the “separated one” and “holy one.”
 He was holier than thou: better than the others at the Temple.
 He was the self-appointed best of the best.
 But really?
 Was he really the best of the best in the eyes of the Holy One?
 The Mashiach says, No!

 The Parush did not go up to the Temple for the right reason:

-This arrogant, hyper-religious man failed to confess his sins to Adonai.
+This proud, hyper-religious man failed to confess his sins to Adonai.

 Since he had not confessed his sins he could not return to Adonai (our G-d).
 Without confession there can be no teshuvah, literally “return” to Adonai.
 Instead, this arrogant, self-important person chose to turn the Temple into a place of competition; a kind of religious Olympics where he, the superior one, self-righteously envisioned himself winning all of the medals.
 Tragically this was not prayer at all.
 The Parush’s time spent at the temple, therefore, was a waste of his time and G-d’s time.
 Without confession Adonai Avinu refused to hear any of this man’s communications.

-The only one who heard this self-righteous man’s communications was “himself.”
+The only one who heard this self-righteous man’s communications (prayers) was “himself.”